jpiland16/hmv-scratchpad/sam-log-notes/sam-log.md

+## 6/19/2021
+- I've been working on a very simple calibration form that sends data in JSON form.
+It allows a variable number of items and some format specification.
+Now I just need to ensure that the server side processing part of the server can handle it.
+    - I want to add additional validation so that it's harder to send garbage data.
+That said, the server should also be able to handle garbage data since the message can be changed between client and server.
+    - I want to make it look prettier using materialUI so it fits in with the theme of the rest of the project.
+I might want to even make it a dialog popup like the one on the main page.
+    - There should be a way to enter local transforms.
+For now it can be done with sliders/number inputs, but with infinite time, I would put a little viewport that lets you rotate a sensor relative to the model in 3d space.
+- I then made a submission handler that makes the form do a POST request to the server, which then processes the incoming file and stores it locally in `files/user-uploads`.
+It stores the raw data (with some comment lines marked with '#') and a metadata file in the format on the master branch.
+    - The server currently treats all incoming data as gyros.
+It can skip to storage for quaternion measures, but since we can have a mix of gyro and quaternion, we should probably do processing anyway (we can eliminate unnecessary data columns).
+    - I'm not sure where you should go after submitting the form, or what steps the user should take to access the data they just uploaded.
+    - The filename is just based on the upload time for uniqueness.
+I don't know of how we should arrange deleting cached files or metering the amount of files one user could upload.
+    - The server sometimes hangs after a file upload, which suggests there's some kind of infinite loop?
+When I use `ctrl+C` to end the program during a hang, it just goes back to working.

 ## 6/14/2021
 - Here's where I am leaving my current progress on the ServerSideProcessing lab:
     - I have successfully moved computation for gyro to quaternion to a Python library running on the server.
 I have successfully animated these integrated quaternions with the Python visualizer to confirm that they are similar to the quaternions from the Opportunity dataset.
 I have not successfully animated them on the model.